 In case a person defaults on a loan, the first thing for a lender to do is to get the money back either by trying to cash a post-dated check or by withdrawing the cash from the account.
 However, when there is not enough cash on the account, it will result in the bouncing of a check.

-For a borrower it is fraught with the non-sufficient funds (NSF) fees.
+For a borrower, it is fraught with non-sufficient funds (NSF) fees.
 They are charged by both bank and payday lending company and very frequently the sums are very feasible.

-Debt collection process usually is carried out either by lenders themselves or by debt collection agencies.
-A borrower is likely to be notified by mail and by phone and in some cases these attempts can be pretty aggressive.
-However, according to the Fair Debt Collections Practices Act (FDCPA) a person can stop it by sending a letter known as a cease and desist notice and, more officially, a “Cease Communication Demand Letter“.
+The debt collection process usually is carried out either by lenders themselves or by debt collection agencies.
+A borrower is likely to be notified by mail and by phone and in some cases, these attempts can be pretty aggressive.
+However, according to the Fair Debt Collections Practices Act (FDCPA), a person can stop it by sending a letter known as a cease and desist notice and, more officially, a “Cease Communication Demand Letter“.
 After a lender or an agency receives it, they are no longer authorized to bother a borrower in such a way.

-In certain cases the methods of collection can be pretty aggressive and a lender can sue a borrower for default repayment.
-However, one shout taken into consideration that failure to repay a payday loan is not a criminal offence and lenders have no right to threaten a person with arrest or imprisonment.
-The worst case scenario is that a person will be forced to repay the principle loan amount in the end; however, there will be no strict measures that some lenders can frighten one with.
+In certain cases, the methods of the collection can be pretty aggressive and a lender can sue a borrower for default repayment.
+However, one shout taken into consideration that failure to repay a payday loan is not a criminal offense and lenders have no right to threaten a person with arrest or imprisonment.
+The worst-case scenario is that a person will be forced to repay the principal loan amount in the end; however, there will be no strict measures that some lenders can frighten one with.